XX3E/xx3e.github.io/docs/writeups/picoCTF/Forensics/scan_suprise.md

 # Scan Suprise

-{: .CTF_INSTRUCTIONS }
+{: .ctf }
-> Author: Jeffery John
+> _Author: Jeffery John_
 >
-> I've gotten bored of handing out flags as text.
+> _I've gotten bored of handing out flags as text.
 Wouldn't it be cool if they were an image instead?
-You can download the challenge files here:
+You can download the challenge files here:_
 >
->  challenge.zip
+>  _challenge.zip_

 In this CTF i was suprised with a file named *flag.png*.